View navigation

 External Providers

-Local Enterprise Advisor Link
+Local Enterprise Coordinator and Advisor Link

 Here at Lady Lumley’s School we realise the importance of collaboration, which is why we work in association with The Careers and Enterprise Company.
+Through this we have a designated Local Enterprise Coordinator and Advisor who work alongside the career co-ordinator in school, helping to ensure we provide effective work and career experiences for our students.

 The Careers and Enterprise Company network is made up of Enterprise Coordinators and Enterprise Advisers.
 Enterprise Coordinators support a group of senior business volunteers, known as Enterprise Advisers, who they match with one of the school or colleges in the network.